-The pathway following how organs are received at the establishment was reviewed, and included the area where kidneys are stored prior to transplant.
-The audit team visited theatres used for transplant activity and the area where perfusion fluids are stored.
+The pathway following how organs are received at the establishment was reviewed, including the area and fridge where lungs may be stored prior to implantation.
+In addition, the area where retrieval kits, perfusion fluids, consumables and mechanical perfusion devices are stored were also visited.